Modern science is establishing indisputable links between biochemistry and personality.

 Comparing all the 10 surveys, 9 (90%) of them showed positive (Difference=Yes) results.
 Comparing the number of subjects, 324,037 people (96.5%) out of total 335,766 are so.
 We thereby can say that positive results are overwhelming.

 Top 10 Large-Scale Surveys of "Blood Types and Personality"

 |9||Chieko Ichikawa (2009)||2,721||Yes||

 |Toshinori Shirasa (1999)||1,894||Yes||Personality|

 Note: Personality tests excluded (the reason is described in supplement)

 According to Mr. Kanazawa, differences in each large-scale data are found EXCEPT Mr. Nawata's of the sixth place (in red).
 As you can see from the table above, question items of his paper are limited to money and lifestyle, have nothing to do with personality.
 On the other hand, all the other nine surveys have question items about personality.
 In other words, no difference comes out because Mr. Nawata's question items are not of personality ...

 This result is also the same of a Korea's consumer behavior survey (*2).
 The nature of Korean consumers is thought to differ by their blood types, but actually, little difference is found in the questionnaire on consumption behavior.
 Question items are not directly related to personality.

-*2 Kwan Ho Suk, Ji Eun Koo (2012) Are consumer buying behaviors relate to blood types?
+*2 Kwan Ho Suk, Ji Eun Koo (2012) Blood Type and Consumer Behavior: Fact or Fiction?